kasun04/ecs-template-sfdc-opportunity-updates-to-db/README.md

 ## Integration Use Case

-This integration template listen to the updated on Salesfroce Opportunities and publish the updated opportunities to a database.
+This integration template listens to the updated on Salesforce Opportunities and publishes the updated opportunities to a database.

 ![image](docs/images/sfdc-db-opps-upd.png)